SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 # Welcome to 2017

-As of March 2017, Microsoft has now released their next generation development management suite called Visual Studio 2017 (actually I am running out of different things to call Visual Studio with all the hats it wears).&nbsp; Visual Studio enables developers to Build / Manage / Deploy and maintain almost any software solution, especially on the Cloud.
+As of March 2017, Microsoft has now released their next generation development management suite called Visual Studio 2017 (actually I am running out of different things to call Visual Studio with all the hats it wears).
+Visual Studio enables developers to Build / Manage / Deploy and maintain almost any software solution, especially on the Cloud.

 With this new big release, the Monogame also kept pace and released the latest version of the framework, **MonoGame 3.6** , which includes full support for Visual Studio 2017.